Risk Bounds on MDL Estimators for Linear Regression Models with Application to Simple ReLU Neural Networks: linear regression model

-If $\mathrm{tr}(J)$ is independent of $m$ and eigenvalue distribution of $J$ is strongly biased, then the terms $\alpha D/(2n)$ and $2\beta_D \mathrm{tr}(J)/\sigma^2$ are negligible, by controlling $D$.
+If $\mathrm{tr}(J)$ is independent of $m$ and eigenvalue distribution of $J$ is strongly biased, then the term $2\beta_D \mathrm{tr}(J)/\sigma^2$ is negligible, by controlling $D$.
 This is because if the eigenvalue distribution is strongly biased, we can expect $\beta_D$ to be sufficiently small for some $D\ll p$.
 In fact, this holds for simple ReLU networks, as discussed in the next section.